MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-quickstart.md

 For more information about how to use the dashboards and sample data, see [Work with AI for Customer Service Insights dashboards](ai-csi-use-dash-sample-data.md).

-For more information and examples of how to use the AI for Customer Service Insights dashboards to help you identify areas of improvement, see [Identify areas for improvement in your customer support system](ai-csi-improve-system.md).
+For more information and examples of how to use the AI for Customer Service Insights dashboards to help you identify areas of improvement, see [Identify areas for improvement in your customer service system](ai-csi-improve-system.md).

 For details on the AI for Customer Service Insights dashboards, see the following topics: